chocolatey/choco-wiki/Security.md

+# Security
 ## How we address security

 ### Overall

-Chocolatey has grown up quite a bit with the release of 0.9.9 series and has been moving to a more secure by default approach.
+Chocolatey has grown up quite a bit with the release of 0.9.9+ series and has been moving to a more secure by default approach.
 What that means is that Chocolatey will set the more secure defaults and the user has to do something (e.g. set a switch, choose to install Chocolatey to a less secure location) to reduce the overall security of Chocolatey.

 1. Requires elevated permissions to install to the default location (`C:\ProgramData\chocolatey`).
 This reduces escalation of privilege attacks.
 1. Requires elevated permissions to run `choco.exe` in the default installed location.
 This reduces escalation of privilege attacks.